DeployEdit this page

 You can also deploy with the react-server CLI by using the deploy argument:

-pnpm exec react-server build [root] --deploy
+pnpm react-server build [root] --deploy

 This will build your application and deploy it to Vercel.